Hooks

 Management

-If you place scripts in the directories manually, you must make then executable.
+If you place scripts in these directories manually, you must make them executable.

 You can also use the hooks subcommand to manage hooks:

-hook add copies an existing file to the appropriate directory and makes the file executable.
-The --type flag takes the type of hook and the --source flag takes the files to copy.
+hooks add copies an existing file to the appropriate directory and makes the file executable.
+The --type flag takes the hook type and the --source flag points to the script to copy.

-hook edit calls your favourite editor to edit a hook.
-It relies on the environment variable EDITOR which must be seet.
-The --type flag takes the type of hook and exactly one argument naming the hook to edit.
+hooks edit opens a hook in your preferred editor.
+It uses UNIGET_EDITOR first and then EDITOR.
+The --type flag takes the hook type and exactly one argument naming the hook to edit.

-hook test is available for testing.
-The --type flag takes the type of hook, one argument naming the hook to run and multiple arguments naming the tools to supply.
+hooks test is available for testing.
+The --type flag takes the hook type, one argument naming the hook to run, and one or more arguments naming the tools to supply.

-hook run is available for simulating a specific hook type.
-The --type flag takes the type of hook.
-All hooks of the specified type are executes.
+hooks run is available for simulating a specific hook type.
+The --type flag takes the hook type.
+All hooks of the specified type are executed.